 Yellowwood is a deciduous medium size tree, growing to 50 feet in height and 1-1/2 to 2 feet in diameter, with a short trunk and a broad rounded crown of spreading branches.
 The National Champion Yellowwood is found in Morris NJ measuring 74 feet high, 78 foot crown spread, 227 inches in circumference and scoring 321 points.

 The bark is thin, gray and very smooth becoming wrinkled with some age.
-Bark frequently has a collection of moss or lichen.
+Bark frequently has a collection of moss or lichen on the surface.

 Twigs are smooth, shiny reddish-brown with many light colored lenticels.
 They are a bit zigzag in shape, somewhat brittle and the leaf scars almost encircle the twig.
 Buds are shaped like cones and have fuzzy hair.

 Leaves are alternate, pinnately compound, 8 to 12 inches long, with 5 to 11 (7 to 9 most common) elliptical leaflets that are 2-1/2 to 4 inches long.
 Leaflets are short stalked, arranged nearly in pairs, smooth margins, shiny green on top, paler below.
 The main leaf stalk is 3 to 6 inches long and is swollen at the base so that it almost encloses the twig, thus producing large leaf scars.
 Fall color is yellow.

 Flowers: Unlike many trees, Yellowwood has perfect flowers that appear in drooping clusters near the tips of twigs after the leaves.
 They are typically pea-like, 1 to 1-1/4 inches long, creamy-white with 5 petals, each on a long green stalk and somewhat fragrant.
 One petal forms the upright banner which reflexes backward and is notched at the top and a yellow patch at the throat.
 There are two outward spreading lateral petals that do not enclose the keel and two that form the keel between the two laterals.
 The keel encloses the reproductive parts.
-The calyx forms a light-green tube with 5 teeth.
+The calyx forms a light-green tube with 5 teeth at the tip.
 There are 10 stamens arranged in two sets of different length and a single style.
 Trees do not bloom abundantly every year.